Tuc Watkins: Personal life

 Watkins came out as gay on April 26, 2013, in an interview on Marie with Marie Osmond.
-In that same interview, Watkins announced he had become a single father in December 2012 by welcoming twins Catchen and Curtis via surrogacy.
+In that same interview, Watkins announced he had become a single father in December 2012 by welcoming twins via surrogacy.

 Since 2019, he has been in a relationship with actor Andrew Rannells.
 The two met the year before while playing a couple on the Broadway production of The Boys in the Band.
 They reprised their roles for Netflix's film version of the show and also worked together on Black Monday.